csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

    * How do you prioritize tasks?
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+We will have a Trello board, which will contain a list of tasks that need to be done.
+Tasks will be voluntarily assigned to team members who wish to do them.
+We have already prioritized the features that we want to include in our app, so we will first ensure all those features are completed or very close to completion before assigning other less important tasks.
+The Trello board will have various columns representing the state of completion of the tasks it contains, and members working on tasks will move the task on the board to the appropriate column when they have progressed with the completion of that task.

+### Keeping Accountability

+Requirement lists/To-Do lists
+We already have finished the requirement list during the partner meeting.
+It specify the details of the requirements for the project, which are just what we need to finish before the end of this term.
+We will use it to make TO-Do lists for the project and assign a subset of them to each team member in the future.
+We will also update the requirements list and To-Do lists after group meetings and partner meetings if they need to be changed.

+Discord/Messenger
+We use discord and messenger to communicate and deliver first hand information about the project.
+We use messenger to send quick short messages; we use discord for important message and voice communication.
+We will discuss jobs assignments, time schedule preference for each one during the meeting at Discord and Messenger.

+Completing a Task

+Sam: Generally what I think is a useful approach to development?
+1. Commit to starting your task ASAP
+   * I think this helps people to figure out: what the specific requirements of a task are, what they know and don’t know, what they might have trouble with, etc.
+2. Identify areas of your task that might give you trouble
+3. Ask for help at the next team meeting if you can’t figure it out by then
+   * Gives us a chance to touch base, revisit tasks, discuss potential solutions, change requirements, etc.

+Commit Frequency

+Sam: Should we decide on a minimum number of commits for a timeframe?
+Not sure it’s super necessary, but something like 1 commit per week or between team meetings might help keep everyone on track on other people’s work.

+Branching:
+The Master branch will contain code that has been thoroughly vetted and is ready for deployment.
+Underneath that we will have the Development branch, which will be for work that is completed and approved, but has not been thoroughly reviewed.
+Each individual team member will have their own branch, where they will complete the tasks that they have been assigned.
+When they are ready to merge to the development branch, one team member will review the code for quality, and then decide whether or not to accept the merge request.

 #### Q9: What are the rules regarding how your team works?